Sendenhorst

 Sendenhorst (/de/; Siänhuorst) is a town in the district of Warendorf, in North Rhine-Westphalia, Germany.
 It is situated approximately 20 km north of Hamm and 20 km south-east of Münster.

 Geography

 Sendenhorst consists of Sendenhorst and Albersloh.
 Before the municipal reform of 1975, Sendenhorst was located in the former Beckum District and Albersloh in the former district of Münster (Landkreis).
 The river Werse flows through Albersloh.

+Transport

+The former railway line to Muenster should be reactivated for public transport from August 2026.